Alveo/alveo-r/README.md

 ### Related Packages ###

 We also have two other packages which can be used with data from Alveo.
-These are the wrassp and emuSX libraries.
+These are the wrassp and emuR libraries.  wrassp provides signal processing routines and emuR provides many analysis and visualisation routines.

 ### Installation

 Download the appropriate binary from the list below to your machine.